Adi Shankara: Traditional views of Shankara

-Shankara has an unparallelled status in the tradition of Advaita Vedanta.
-Hagiographies from the 14th-17th century portray him as a victor who travelled all over India to help restore the study of the Vedas.
+Shankara has an unparalleled status in the tradition of Advaita Vedanta.
+Hagiographies from the 14th-17th centuries portray him as a victor who travelled all over India to help restore the study of the Vedas.
 According to Frank Whaling, some Hindus, particularly those who follow Advaita, view Shankara as someone who defended Hindu dharma in response to Buddhist and Jain challenges and contributed to the decline of Buddhism in India.
 His teachings and tradition are central to Smartism and have influenced Sant Mat lineages.
-Tradition portrays him as the one who reconciled the various sects (Vaishnavism, Shaivism, and Saktism) with the introduction of the form of worship, the simultaneous worship of five deities – Ganesha, Surya, Vishnu, Shiva and Devi, arguing that all deities were but different forms of the one Brahman, the invisible Supreme Being, implying that Advaita Vedanta stood above all other traditions.
+Tradition portrays him as the one who reconciled the various sects (Vaishnavism, Shaivism, and Shaktism) with the introduction of the Panchayatna form of worship, the simultaneous worship of five deities – Ganesha, Surya, Vishnu, Shiva, and Devi, arguing that all deities were but different forms of the one Brahman, the invisible Supreme Being, implying that Advaita Vedanta stood above all other traditions.